Hkamti Township: Health and social issues

 The township in general has low living standards and suffers from poor access to quality healthcare, though Hkamti Hospital is situated in the southeast of the main town of Hkamti.
 In February 2020, Eleven News stated that Hkamti Township has the largest number of TB patients in the entire Sagaing Region, amounting to over 200 in Hkamti and Hpakant.
 The patients are being treated by a mobile team of doctors.
 The worst affected areas are Zip Phyu Gone ward and the villages of Sin Thayar and Shwe Pyi Thar.
 As of 2020 the health director of the township was Daw Naing Naing.
 A travelling medical team also treats diabetes and various diseases such as eye disorders, skin, bone and respiratory diseases, urinary tract infections, gum disease and gastroenteritis.
 In March 2019 a number of gold mining workers in Nangsipon were suffering from suspected cases of sepsis.

-Drug trafficking and abuse has increasingly become a problem in the township, particularly among students of GTI Technical College and GTHS Government Industrial Science iinstitutes.
+Drug trafficking and abuse has increasingly become a problem in the township, particularly among students of GTI Technical College and GTHS Government Industrial Science Institutes.
 Needles are often found in the streets of Hkamti town.
 U Thein Hlaing Win, a regional parliament speaker of the Sagaing Region stated that a Special Narcotics Force was being sent to Hkamti to deal with the issue.

 Flooding is common in the summer months such as July during the monsoon.
 Flood disaster preventative training is provided by the Department of Natural Disaster Management, and further aid is provided by the Red Cross.